MitchellBerend/event_emitter/README.md

   method returns a string that is used to match events.
 It can return a specific event type or a wildcard (`*`) to match all events.

-- `execute(cls, event: IsDataclass)`: Executes the listener's action when an event is emitted.
+- `execute(self, event: IsDataclass)`: Executes the listener's action when an event is emitted.
 This method takes an event, which must be an instance of a dataclass.